Judith Leyster: Biography

-Leyster was born in Haarlem to a local brewer.
+Leyster was born in July 1609 in Haarlem to a local cloth maker who later became a brewer.
 She was the eighth child of Jan Willemsz Leyster.
 While the details of her training are uncertain, she was mentioned by contemporary Haarlem poet Samuel Ampzing in his book Beschrijvinge ende lof der stadt Haerlem (1628).

 Some scholars speculate that Leyster pursued a career in painting to help support her family after her father's bankruptcy.
 She may have learned painting from Frans Pietersz de Grebber, who was running a respected workshop in Haarlem in the 1620s.
-During this time her family moved to the province of Utrecht, and she may have come into contact with some of the Utrecht Caravaggisti.

-Her first known signed work is dated 1629.
+During this time her family moved to the province of Utrecht, and she may have come into contact with some of the Utrecht Caravaggisti.Leyster's first known signed works, Serenade and Jolly Topper, are dated 1629, when the artist was twenty years old.
 By 1633, she was admitted as a member of the Haarlem Guild of St. Luke.
 Some sources say she was the first woman registered by the Guild; others say it was Sara van Baalbergen in 1631.
-Dozens of other female artists may have been admitted to the Guild of St. Luke during the 17th century; however, the medium in which they worked was often not listed – at this time artists working in embroidery, pottery painting, metal and wood were included in guilds – or they were included for continuing the work of their deceased husbands.
+Dozens of other female artists may have been admitted to the Guild of St. Luke during the 17th century; however, since the medium in which they worked was often not listed, it is difficult to determine how many were painters.
+At the time, artists working in embroidery, pottery painting, metal and wood were included in guilds, and some were included for continuing the work of their deceased husbands.

 It has been suggested that Leyster's Self-Portrait, c.
 1633 (National Gallery of Art, Washington, D.C.), may have been her presentation piece to the Guild.
 This work marks a shift from the rigidity of earlier women's self-portraits toward a more relaxed, dynamic pose.
-It is very relaxed by the standards of other Dutch portraits and comparable to some of Frans Hals's work.
+It is very relaxed by the standards of other Dutch portraits.
 However, it seems unlikely that she wore such formal clothes when painting in oils, especially the very wide lace collar.
+The clothes she painted herself in was not her typical painting attire, these are not work clothes.
+Leyster depicts herself dressed elegantly, with a formal dark dress, and an elaborate lace collar.
+This decision was nothing new as there was an interest in raising the social status of artists at the time.
+It was common for portrait artists to dress themselves with clothing and ornaments of rank and intellect.
+Leyster was showcasing her status as wealthy and an intellectual.
+Her Self-Portrait was a showcase of her expertise as a genre painter, as we see she is painting a genre painting, and a portrait artist, by the inclusion of herself.